ryanchan8662/feature-matching/README.md

 ## Overview

 Provides a general feature recognition library based on a simple convolutional filter-based edge finder.
-Built for use in embedded devices such as computer vision modules or robotic applications, but with the option to deploy within a traditional OS environment.
+Built for use in embedded devices such as computer vision modules or robotic applications, where the use of libraries and/or dedicated processing accelerators are restricted or unfeasible.

 ### TODO:
 - Apply Sobol operator to isolate edges and gradients within RGB image